 ASE A1 Engine Repair Practice Test

-46. After replacing the lower radiator hose and adding coolant, the engine continues to overheat.
+46. The engine overheats after replacing the lower radiator hose and adding coolant.
 Which of the following is MOST likely causing this condition?

 • A. A faulty water pump impeller.